cpswarm/SimulationOrchestrator/README.md

-	 -Dmqtt_broker=tcp://130.192.86.237:1883  (IP of the MQTT broker to be used for the monitoring) -Dgui_enabled=false (indicates if the GUI has to be used during the simulations) -Doptimization_id=emergency_exit (ID of the optimization AKA the name of the package) -Djavax.xml.accessExternalDTD=all (configuration for xml parsing)
+	 -Dmqtt_broker=tcp://130.192.86.237:1883  (IP of the MQTT broker to be used for the monitoring) -Dgui_enabled=false (indicates if the GUI has to be used during the simulations) -Doptimization_id=emergency_exit (ID of the optimization AKA the name of the package) -Dparameters="" (indicates the parameters to be used in the simulations) -Djavax.xml.accessExternalDTD=all (configuration for xml parsing)
 ```